Molajo/Molajo/System.md

 Authors - ability to create content and to edit their own content until it has been published.
 Cannot publish or remove content.

-The above roles have login permissions to the site and administrator applications.
+The above roles have signin permissions to the site and administrator applications.

-Member - registered with the system, has ability to logon and manage a personal profile.
+Member - registered with the system, has ability to signin and manage a personal profile.

 Guest - visitor not logged on.
 Can be used to customize a membership website, as needed.